Guides & How To's

 However, if both parties had access to this shared database, it would rapidly speed up transactions and remove the wait time for the funds to appear in the account.

-Bitcoin, cryptocurrency and blockchain technology, laptop connected to a network of concepts
+Bitcoin, cryptocurrency and blockchain technology, laptop connected to a network of concepts, explaining the blockchain beginners guide

 Understanding the Three Pillars of Blockchain Technology